Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Experiment and Discussion

 \subsection{Ablation Study}

-\textbf{Effectiveness of EDM} To validate the effectiveness of the Enhanced Difference Module(EDM) in FlickCD, we first conducted a visual ablation study, with the results shown in Figure \ref{SYSU_Qual}.
-On the SYSU dataset, FlickCD exhibits a stronger ability to distinguish between irrelevant and meaningful changes.
-To confirm that this capability stems from the EDM, we remove EDM and retrained the model, using a direct Manhattan distance to compute the difference features between the two temporal inputs.
+\textbf{Effectiveness of EDM} To validate the effectiveness of the Enhanced Difference Module (EDM) in \textsc{FlickCD}, we first conducted a visual ablation study, with the results shown in Fig. \ref{SYSU_Qual}.
+On the SYSU dataset, \textsc{FlickCD} exhibits a stronger ability to distinguish between irrelevant and critical changes.
+To confirm that this capability stems from the EDM, we removed EDM and retrained the model, obtaining the difference features between the two inputs by subtracting their feature maps and taking the absolute value.
 As illustrated in the results, the model fails to distinguish irrelevant changes from significant ones without EDM, similar to other baseline methods.
 In addition to the visual comparison, we also performed quantitative ablation experiments across all datasets, as shown in Table \ref{ModuleAbalation}.
 By integrating the EDM into the base architecture, we observe consistent improvements in F1-scores across all datasets, with the most significant gain of 0.65\% on SYSU.
-These findings from both visual and quantitative perspectives demonstrate the effectiveness of the EDM module in enhancing the model’s discriminative capability.
+These findings from both visual and quantitative perspectives demonstrate the effectiveness of the EDM in enhancing the model’s discriminative capability.